-After filing a divorce petition, your spouse will need to be served with the petition to dissolve your marriage along with all other papers issued by the court.
+After filing a divorce petition, your spouse will need to be served with the petition to dissolve your marriage, along with all other papers issued by the court.
 It is important to note that you cannot serve these divorce documents yourself.

-You must have someone who is over 18 years old, and who is a neutral third party to the case personally serve your initial divorce papers on your spouse.
+You must have someone who is over 18 years old and who is a neutral third party to the case personally serve your initial divorce papers on your spouse.
 Once your spouse is served, it is important to mark that day and file what is called a Proof of Service of Summons, which lets the Court know that the other party has been served properly.

 Your spouse has thirty calendar days from the time that they are served the divorce documents to respond.
 If the divorce petition is not responded to within this time, regardless of your spouse refusing or ignoring the divorce papers or if your spouse fails to timely respond, you can file a default Judgement with the Court.
 Spouses can agree that one will not respond if the requests made in the divorce papers are not contested.

-A default puts the Court on notice that you want to move forward in the divorce process without the other spouse, and that, because they have failed to respond or are refusing to sign divorce agreements.
+A default puts the Court on notice that you want to move forward in the divorce process without the other spouse because they have failed to respond or are refusing to sign divorce agreements.
 If you intend to move forward with a default hearing, you must make sure that your request for a default is filed and approved before your spouse responds to your petition paperwork.
 If your spouse responds to your petition before the Court files your default divorce paperwork, you will be unable to move forward with that process.

 So long as proper process service and notice is given, if your spouse fails to respond timely within 30 days and you file the necessary paperwork to request a default judgment, the Court’s Judge has the authority to move the case forward without that spouse’s participation and enter a divorce decree.
 This means that the Court can make child custody orders, child support orders, property division orders, spousal support, and any other similar orders pertaining to the divorce through this process.